 HIS115 American History Survey (2)

 Introduces main political, constitutional, social and economic developments in American history from time of discovery to present.
 Prerequisite: education major.
+Does not count toward History major.

 *HIS121 Historical Perspectives on Culture, Belief and Civilization (4)

 Examines culture building, development and change, and interaction of diverse peoples across a broad swath of history.
 Explores Christianity from its Middle Eastern roots through Renaissance/Reformation to global cultures of contemporary world in political, technological, social and cultural contexts.
 Investigates Christian traditions, missionary endeavors, reform movements, and relationships between adherents of different world religions.
 Introduces critical evaluation of historical evidence.
+Core common course.

 HIS213 History of Egypt and the Ancient Near East in the Bronze Age (4)